Samuel176/MessageBoard/README.md

 Steps:

-1. Clone the repositorygit clone https://github.com/yourusername/MessageBoard.gitcd MessageBoard
+1. Clone the repository git clone https://github.com/yourusername/MessageBoard.gitcd MessageBoard

 2. Install dependenciesUse npm to install the required packages:npm install

-3. Run the serverStart the Node.js server:node server.js
+3. start by running node index.js

 4. Access the siteOpen your browser and go to:http://localhost:3000